Your feedback is vital to us as we continue to increase the quality of our services.

 Mike Sexton, Deputy Chief Executive

-Mike, who became FD in December 2006, spent five years in the private sector working for the accountancy firm KPMG and had a spell in commissioning at the Regional Specialities Agency (RSA) before joining the Trust in 1995.
+Mike, who became Finance Director in December 2006, spent five years in the private sector working for the accountancy firm KPMG and had a spell in commissioning at the Regional Specialities Agency (RSA) before joining the Trust in 1995.

 Mike is also the executive lead for international affairs, commercial development, healthcare contracts, procurement, arts and charities.